melisuzu/ToDO/README.md

 # [ToDo List](http://127.0.0.1:5500/index.html)
 ## How to use:
-* if you done → click
+* if you done it → click
-* if you want to erase → right click
+* if you want to clear it → right click

 memo : I'm studying javascript now.